bliksemlabs/kv1-index-java-model/README.md

-# netex-java-model
+# kv4-java-model

-Downloads the NeTEx-XML XSD files from https://github.com/rutebanken/NeTEx-XML and generates java model using jaxb.
+Downloads the BISON KV4 XSD files from https://github.com/BISONNL/KV4 and generates java model using jaxb.

 You need xmlstarlet installed.